Henry A. Greene

-Henry Augustus Greene (5 August 1861 – 9 July 1950) was a collector of ancient Greek coins and citizen of Providence, Rhode Island, USA.
+Henry Augustus Greene (5 August 1861 – 9 July 1950) was a collector of ancient Greek coins and citizen of Providence, Rhode Island, US.
 He had ties with the Rhode Island School of Design Museum to whom he donated a variety of objects, and where his coin collection now resides.

 Biography

 Henry A. Greene was born the son of Charles Warren Greene and Anna Larned Greene on 5 August 1861 in Providence, RI.
 Charles W. Greene was a textile merchant and in the U.S Federal Census of 1860 reported his personal estate, or personal property as $3,500, an amount that placed the family in the upper middle class (this amount may be an underestimate, as 1860 was the first time this information was requested in the census and many people reported their personal estate as less than they actually were for taxation purposes).

 As the son of a middle class textile merchant Greene was able to receive a private education, attending the Mowry and Goff School.
 By the age of 18 Greene was working as a "clerk in office".
 He ultimately made real estate his occupation, a profession that was in its early stages in the late nineteenth century.
 He was head of the Henry A. Greene Real Estate and Mortgage Firm for 60 years until his retirement in August 1945.